theopn/dotfiles/README.md

         - `ctrl+a > z`: toggle stack (full screen) layout
     - Reference the config for more
 - Tmux: Most of the time, I try to use a terminal emulator without Tmux.
-    But Tmux still comes in handy especially when working in a remote environment.
+    But Tmux still comes in handy, especially when working in a remote environment.
-    Following are things that are different from the defaults:
+    The following are things that are different from the defaults:
     - Settings: Some terminal information, all indexing starts from 1, increased history limit, and reduced escape time
     - `C-a` is the prefix, and `PFX + C-a` sends `C-a` to the application
     - `PFX + C-r` reloads the config